zeromq/libzmq/README.md

 There is a new file added to the builds directory named as "build_ios.sh" that will prepare the env and compile the lib.

+Check the folder examples/libzmq-ios for a simples iOS project calling the lib.

+This is still a working in progress.

 ## TODO ##

 [Done] Create build script
-[] Test socket and zmq encoding libs on a simple iOS project [] Integrate on build_ci
+[Done] Call static lib functions to make sure it works on iOS Hardward [] Test socket and zmq encoding libs on a simple iOS project [] Integrate on build_ci
 [] Improve and clean the solution